ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/request-handling.dotnet.markdown

 {NOTE Default value of this setting is 512MB on 64 bits, 32MB on 32 bits /}

-###ThrowIfQueryPageSizeIsNotSet

-To decide if you would like to for any query in session to throw when no explicit page size set, you can use the following setting:

-{CODE ThrowIfQueryPageSizeIsNotSet@ClientApi\Configuration\RequestHandling.cs /}

-{NOTE From 4.0 there is no limitation for number of results returned from server.
-This can be useful for development purposes to pinpoint all the possible performance bottlenecks. /}

 ###CustomizeJsonSerializer

 If you need to modify `JsonSerializer` object used by the client you can register a customization action: